Fliplet/fliplet-cli/docs/API/components/data-directory.md

   data.config.cache = false;

-  // Define the "getData" promise to manually fetching data.
+  // Define the "getData" promise to manually fetching data. data.config.getData = function () {
-  // In this example we connect to a datasource with ID 123 data.config.getData = function () {
+    // In this example we connect to a datasource with ID 123 return Fliplet.DataSources.connect(123).then(function(connection) {
-    Fliplet.DataSources.connect(123).then(function(connection) {
       // Get all entries in the data source matching a specific condition return connection.find({ where: { foo: 'bar' } }) }).then(function (entries) {